NixOS/release-wiki/src/Branch-Off.md

 The following steps should be done after the channels have become available on [channels.nixos.org](https://channels.nixos.org).

-1. Update the flake input on the `nixos-search` repository` and create a pull request:
+1. Update the flake input on the `nixos-search` repository, and create a pull request:

    ```bash
    git clone git@github.com:nixos/nixos-search